fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 // [ '<li>1</li>', '<li>2</li>', '<li>3</li>' ] is printed
 ```

-Here an array filled with integer values is transformed into an array containing strings of HTML using the map method.
+Here an array filled with number values is transformed into an array containing strings of HTML using the map method.
 In [part 2](/en/part2) of this course, we will see that map is used quite frequently in React.

 Individual items of an array are easy to assign to variables with the help of the [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).